major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

             feature?
 -   Some features require cheats => find alternatives or make those easily optional.
 An alternate no-cheat cfg file could be easy.
+    -   Made it tunable in Section 5 of \`gyro\_revolution.cfg\`
 -   Sounds aren't distorted when setting host\_timescale for the slowdown effect.
 See if there's any way to do this.
 -   Add support for HL2: Update and MMOD
+-   Test with Episode 1 & 2
+-   Port to Steam Controller
+-   Port to Half-Life 1

+<a id="changelog"></a>

+# Changelog

+<a id="v1.0-beta"></a>

+## v1.0-beta

+-   Initial public release

+<a id="v1.1"></a>

+## v1.1

+-   Tweak trigger sensitivities
+-   Rearrange touchpad menus
+-   Fix Windows compatibility
+    -   Fix sprint not resetting because Windows HL2 doesn't respond to KP\_SLASH binding with some keyboard layouts
+    -   Fix OPTIONS not being bound (which was workaround for double input on Linux caused by the outdated SDL shipped with game)
+-   Add fast forward button
+-   Make tuning some parameters in \`gyro\_revolutio.cfg\` easier
+-   Add versioning information to \`gyro\_revolution.cfg\`
+-   Add warning about SDL on Linux

 <a id="acknowledgments"></a>